Harshilbhardwaj47/java-wonders/README.md

 # JFrame
 JFrame class is a type of container which inherits the java. awt.
 Frame class.
 JFrame works like the main window where components like labels, buttons, textfields are added to create a GUI.
 Unlike Frame, JFrame has the option to hide or close the window with the help of setDefaultCloseOperation(int) method.

+# Swing
+Swing is a GUI widget toolkit for Java.
+It is part of Oracle's Java Foundation Classes – an API for providing a graphical user interface for Java programs.
+Swing was developed to provide a more sophisticated set of GUI components than the earlier Abstract Window Toolkit.